SigtunaGIS/origo/WORKFLOW.md

   git merge hotfix_branch
   git branch -D hotfix_branch

-## 4.Testing
+## 4.Testing and deployment

-Before merging a branch into the parent branch it must **Always** be tested, to minimize the risk for potential/future issues.
+Before merging a branch into the parent branch it must **always** be tested, to minimize the risk for potential/future issues.
-Preferably when a branch is done a code review should be done.
+Preferably when a branch is done a [Code Review/Peer Code Review](https://smartbear.com/learn/code-review/what-is-code-review/) should be done.